 Batgirl: If you were Luthor, wouldn't you prepare for any possibility?

 - In Superman vs. the Amazing Spider-Man, Luthor keeps an escape kit under an artificial layer of false epidermis covering his forearm.

 - The Supergirl from Krypton: Darkseid brainwashes Supergirl and commands her to fight Superman.
 It turns out that Superman's belt buckle has a lead-lined compartment in which he keeps a kryptonite ring that he uses to knock his cousin out.

-- In Supergirl (2005), Zor-El fitted her daughter's escape pod with solar panels in case that Kara needed to be invulnerable before landing on Earth.
+- In Supergirl (2005), Zor-El fitted his daughter's escape pod with solar panels in case that Kara needed to be invulnerable before landing on Earth.

 - Thieves & Kings: Immortal wizard Quinton Zempfester takes this over the top.
 As in "I planted this tree 100 years ago because I knew I'd probably need it right about now."